 In both cases, after 10-30 seconds the board should reply with Network running and the IP address the Duet is using.
 Send M552 to check the settings.

 Note: these network settings are temporary!
 They will be lost when you restart and will have to be re-entered.
 Step 10 and 11 explain how to set it up permanently.

-Mac users: Press CRTL-A and then CRTL-D to exit screen and return to terminal.
+Mac users: Press CTRL-A and then CTRL-D to exit screen and return to terminal.
 You can safely close Terminal at this point.